femisystems/hylia/src/index.md

 ## **A little story of me...**

 I am **Janet Ajewole** fondly called *Jane -* a Nigerian and a Grace-filled Christian.
 I'm an humanitarian with a profound passion for helping the less privileged, indigent kids, as well as single and struggling mothers in the society.
 I currently volunteer as the Team Lead and Social Media Manager for *Do Good Charity Initiative*.

  I love learning in my free time- as i always want to acquire new skills and learn new stuffs.
-I am a passion driven, charismatic and goal oriented individual, Trust me, i am a fun lover and highly opinionated, which makes me unique, but you will love me.
+I am a passion driven, charismatic and goal oriented individual but Trust me, i am a fun lover and highly opinionated, which makes me unique, but you will love me.

 ## **About the Blog**